Danfoa/daniel_felipe_ordonez.com/content/authors/dordonez/_index.md

 # Short bio (displayed in user profile at end of posts)
 # My research interests are machine learning and optimal control specially applied to legged locomotion, dexterous manipulation, reinforcement learning, and most applications aimed to close the performance gap between nature and robotics systems.
-bio: My research interests are machine learning and optimal control specially applied to legged locomotion, dexterous manipulation, reinforcement learning, and most applications aimed to close the performance gap between nature and robotics systems.
+bio: My research interests are symmetries/group theory in dynamical systems, control theory and machine learning specially fpr applications aimed to close the performance gap between nature and robotics systems in locomotion and manipulation.
 # Interests to show in About widget
 interests:
+- Group Theory
+- Geometric Learning
+- Geometric Control
 - Legged Locomotion
 - Optimal Control
 - Reinforcement Learning
-- Model Predictive Control
-- Geometric Deep Learning
-- Group Theory

 # Education to show in About widget
 education: